 Precipitation was analyzed on a monthly scale since drought is a slow-onset phenomenon lasting from months to years.
 Since TRMM provided cumulative daily precipitation data and GPM provided rate of precipitation per hour in 30 minute increments, their data needed to be processed into cumulative monthly precipitation to correspond with the monthly LST and NDVI products.
 It was determined a monthly temporal resolution was appropriate in identifying historic drought anomalies and monitoring drought in near-real time.
 Preprocessing of both GPM and TRMM data was done using matrix laboratory software (MATLAB), summing the 30 minute and daily precipitation records to a monthly temporal resolution.

 As TRMM’s spatial resolution is 0.25° and GPM’s spatial resolution is 0.1°, the latter resolution was chosen for analysis as GPM will be the main source of precipitation data until the termination of GPM’s mission.
-TRMM data was resampled from 0.25° to 0.1° using the methodology based on area interpolation and done using MATLAB.
+TRMM data were resampled from 0.25° to 0.1° using the methodology based on area interpolation and done using MATLAB.

-SDI is the hydrological drought index based on stream flow data which is point locations of each basin or sub-basin.
+SDI is the hydrological drought index based on stream flow data – which is point locations of each basin or sub-basin.
 The study for Thailand disasters selected records based on the completeness of readily available data and considered only the main streams and rivers throughout the country.
 Records were then interpolated to raster file format to create a continuous hydrological data set of stream runoff using ArcGIS software and resampled to match the 0.1˚ spatial resolution for all processed data sets.

 For MODIS data, five tiles for the M*D13A3 products were downloaded for each date and the images mosaicked together using the MODIS Reprojection tool (MRT) in ArcGIS.
 The MRT was also used to reproject both the LST data and the vegetation data to WGS 1984.
 ArcGIS was used to resample the MODIS products to 0.1˚ spatial resolution to match the resolution of the precipitation data.
 ArcGIS was also used to subset both LST and NDVI data sets to the same spatial extent as the precipitation data.